Inside: 24 tween conversation starters to help tweens (and teens) open up about their day.

-Over the years, I’ve learned some valuable lessons in initiating a post-school conversation with my tween that are more likely to increase my success rate on any give day when combined with some tween specific conversation starters.
+Over the years, I’ve learned some valuable lessons in initiating a post-school conversation with my teen that are more likely to increase my success rate on any give day, at least when combined with some specific tween or teen conversation starters.
 I hope you find them helpful.

-5 Ways to Encourage Your Tween to Open Up and Talk To You
+5 Ways to Encourage Your Tween or Teen to Open Up to Talk To You

 2. Check their mood: If your child is over tired, clearly moody or struggling after a hard day, wait it out.
 There is no point trying to get your child talking if they are not ready.
 Be available, be patient and be watchful for a mood shift or when they come to you ready to talk.